responsibleIT/responsible_dashboard/README.md

 The **Watt's Right Unified Dashboard** is a standalone desktop application that brings together two complementary dashboards — **Fairness** and **Sustainability** — into one cohesive interface.
 It allows educators, students, researchers, and practitioners to **analyze, visualize, and reflect on AI systems** from ethical, fairness, and sustainability perspectives.

-This unified dashboard is designed to **run anywhere** without installation requirements — users simply double-click the generated `.exe` file to launch the app, which automatically spins up local Flask servers and opens the dashboard in the browser.
+This unified dashboard is designed to **run anywhere** without installation requirements — users simply double-click the generated executable (`.exe` on Windows, `.app` on macOS) to launch the app, which automatically spins up local Flask servers and opens the dashboard in the browser.

-Currently the dashboard only functions on **Windows** systems.
+The dashboard runs on **Windows** and **macOS** systems.

 ---